Justice for Siôn Jenkins - Main Page

-Since I've been free I have been asked if I've now found peace and some kind of resolution.
-I will never feel resolution is possible while her killer walks free .
-People encourage me to think of 'moving on' and putting everything behind me, but my priorities centre on getting justice for Billie.
-My hope for this year is that that progress will be made.
+Since I’ve been free I have been asked if I’ve now found peace and some kind of resolution.
+I will never feel resolution is possible while Billie’s killer walks free .
+People encourage me to think of ‘moving on’ and putting everything behind me, but my priorities centre on getting justice for Billie.

 Since my acquittal I have been reading through every available piece of evidence.
 I have divided this into relevant sections and with help from other people, I am in the process of trying to re-create the jigsaw of events.
 I will not rest until Billie's killer is brought to justice.